watty62/SOD/FE.md

 - University of Highland and Islands
 - University of West of Scotland

+The following comments date fron Feb 2020 unless specifically noted as later).
 __Abertay__ in a [rather confusing page](https://www.abertay.ac.uk/about/the-university/governance-and-management/freedom-of-information/819-open-data/) notes that "Universities are therefore not generally required, under current information legislation, to participate in the Government's Open Data initiative."
 It does link via several hops to what it says is open data (above) but is on a webpage with a universal "Copyright 2020 Elsevier BV" footer.
 Similarly it links via intermediate pages to the [UniStats website](https://unistats.direct.gov.uk/) which refused to load for me on the first day I looked at it.
 A day later, and it was back online.
 There apperared no way to find out what data it had, for example on Abertay, nor to download it as data, and, of course, no open licence for re-use although it was possible to request to re-use certain bits of data. __Herriot-Watt Uni__ had almost exactly the same page pointing to the same web pages off site.

-__Aberdeen University__ has a page [Open Data At The University of Aberdeen](https://www.abdn.ac.uk/library/support/open-data-at-the-university-of-aberdeen-636.php_).
+__Aberdeen University__ has a page [Open Data At The University of Aberdeen](https://www.abdn.ac.uk/library/support/open-data-at-the-university-of-aberdeen-636.php).
 But this is a policy doc not a list of data published.
 Pages such as these are frustrating as they lack any dates of publication or updating, so one can't tell if this was introduced since the last review.
+(This page has vanished Aug 2020)

 __Queen Margaret University__ have a [eData](https://eresearch.qmu.ac.uk/handle/20.500.12289/8901) repository but the site is silent on the licensing of the data and any attempts to download any of the data to assess it (eg [this](https://eresearch.qmu.ac.uk/bitstream/handle/20.500.12289/9196/1%20file%2c%20594%20MB?sequence=1&isAllowed=y ) failed with a single page listing the number of files and byte size but no way to access the data.

-In searching for any open data published by the __Robert Gordon University__, I came across [this gem](https://aisel.aisnet.org/cgi/viewcontent.cgi?article=1016&context=ukais2014) from 2014.
-I had been interviewed in 2013 and was quoted as "E-Government Manager, Organisation A":
+In searching for any open data published by the __Robert Gordon University__, while I found no open data, I came across [this gem](https://aisel.aisnet.org/cgi/viewcontent.cgi?article=1016&context=ukais2014) from 2014.
+I had been interviewed for a research project in 2013 and was quoted as "E-Government Manager, Organisation A":

 > E-Government Manager, Organisation A mentioned that “...there isn’t a cohesive approach from the Scottish Government at the moment and other councils” and that statement is also supported by the Web Manager of Organisation B who said “Scotland is a bit behind whereas you can in England, you have a central government and character approach to publish finances and they have to do that, there is no choice”.